 HOW YOU DO IT

-Preheat oven to 170C and line 2 baking trays with baking paper Sift the flours and spices together into a bowl.
+Line 2 baking trays with baking paper and sift the flours and spices together into a bowl.

-Cream the butter in a stand mixer then add the sugar gradually, beating until the mixture is light and fluffy then stir in the finely chopped ginger.
+Cream the butter and add the sugar gradually (I used a stand mixer), beating until the mixture is light and fluffy.

-Divide the dough in half, place onto a floured board and pat each into a square.
+Divide the dough in half and pat each into a round.

 A Cheergerm adaptation from The Margaret Fulton Cookbook 2004 Revised and Updated Edition published by Jannie Brown and Suzanne Gibbs.